amorychambers/ci-ms4-django/README.md

 ### Header and Navigation

-- The navigation bar is present at the top of every page to allow intuitive and easy navigation
+- Navigation bar present at the top of every page to allow intuitive and easy navigation
-- The navbar collapses into a convenient hamburger menu on smaller screen sizes, and displays different options for logged in users and guests
+- Navbar collapses into a convenient hamburger menu on smaller screen sizes, and displays different options for logged in users and guests
 - Search Bar for filtering products by search terms
 - Cart button that updates in real time to show how many items the user has in their cart and links to the cart view page

+User Stories: 2, 3

 ### Sign In and Registration

 - Sign In and Registration pages use django-allauth forms to allow users to create a new account entry in the database and to access an account they have already created
 - Form validation built in with django-allauth, along with additional options for forgotten passwords

+User Stories: 6, 8

 ### Products